juftin/lunchable/docs/source/index.rst

-It's built on top of `pydantic <https://github.com/samuelcolvin/pydantic>`_, it offers an *intuitive* API, a *simple* CLI, complete coverage of all endpoints,
-*plugins* to other external services, and extensive test coverage.
+It's built on top of `pydantic <https://github.com/samuelcolvin/pydantic>`_, it offers an *intuitive* API, a *simple* CLI, complete coverage of all endpoints, and *plugins* to other external services

 .. image:: https://img.shields.io/pypi/v/lunchable?color=blue&label=lunchable
     :target: https://github.com/juftin/lunchable